Multiples Price Boosts

 Using Pre-Built Accumulator Lay Markets

-For example, Betfred offered a price boost of Watford, Tottenham and Luton all to win, boosted to 4.5.
-Using the lay sequential method, as discussed below, would not be possible for this boost, because the games are all being played at the same time.
-However, we can still profit from this offer if one of the betting exchanges is offering a lay market for this treble, and the lay odds are lower than the back odds of 4.5.
-In this example, we can see Smarkets are offering a lay market for this boost, with current lay odds of 4.1.
+Again, using the above boost example, Betfred's price boost of Sunderland, Lincoln and Bayern Munich all to win, is boosted to 7.0.
+Using the lay sequential method, as discussed below, would not be possible for this boost, because the games are all being played at the same time meaning you cannot lay one after the other.
+However, we can still profit from this offer if Matchbook is offering a lay market for this treble, and the lay odds are lower than the back odds of 7.0.

 Finding Multiples Lay Markets

-You can find lay markets for pre-built accumulators at each of the exchanges via the following links:
+You can find lay markets for pre-built accumulators at Matchbook via the following link:

 Matchbook (Football): https://www.matchbook.com/events/soccer/specials